DMouayad/taggy/README.md

 the [Contributing](CONTRIBUTING.md) guide.

-- 🙏🏻 You can also help us if you ⭐ this repository and 👍🏻 the [package](https://pub.dev/packages/taggy) on `Pub.dev`, we do appreciate your love.
+- 🙏🏻 You can also contribute if you ⭐ this repository and 👍🏻 the [package](https://pub.dev/packages/taggy) on `Pub.dev`, we do appreciate your love.

 ## Acknowledgement